Business Owner’s Policy

 Product liability

-Property damage or customer injuries don't have to happen on you or your client's property.
-If a business manufactures, distributes, or sells products, it can be sued over the harm those products cause to people or property.
-Having product liability coverage in a BOP can provide protection from these types of risks.
+If a business sells, manufactures, or distributes products, it can be sued over the harm those products cause to people or property.
+Having product liability coverage in a BOP can provide protection from these types of risks, including product defects.

 Purple check mark